Skip to main content

 pm2 save

-Start with claude-sdk — it is the default for a reason.
-It has the best code understanding, the most capable tool use (file read/write, bash execution), and the lowest latency since it runs in-process with no subprocess overhead.
-It requires an Anthropic API key.If you want a free option with no credit card, try gemini — the Google Gemini CLI has a free tier.
+Start with claude-code — it uses the Claude CLI and gives you full Claude capability.
+If you already have Claude installed and authenticated, it works with no additional API key.If you want the lowest latency and are happy managing an Anthropic API key directly, claude-sdk runs in-process with no subprocess overhead.If you want a free option with no API key at all, try opencode — it supports 75+ providers including GitHub Copilot and local models, and works out of the box with no configuration.If you want a free option with Gemini models, try gemini — the Google Gemini CLI has a free tier.
 Note that it is currently in beta.If you need multi-model flexibility or want to use local models via Ollama, aider is the right choice.
-It requires Python.If you have a custom tool or internal AI gateway, use custom or openclaw.
+It requires Python.If you have a custom tool or internal AI gateway, use the custom runner.

-chmod 600 ~/.remoteagent/config.json
+chmod 600 ~/.remoteagent/agents/*.json

 Yes.
 Run remoteagent init in each project directory to register a new agent.
 Each agent gets a unique ID and appears as a separate entry in the bot and dashboard.The number of projects you can register depends on your plan:

-• Trial / Pro / Team — unlimited projects
+• Trial / Pro — unlimited projects

-• Solo — up to 3 projects
+• Solo — 1 project

 When the 14-day trial expires, your agents stop accepting commands and the bot notifies you.
 Your data — agents, session history, config files — is preserved in full.To reactivate, choose any paid plan from the dashboard or via the link in the bot’s trial expiry message.
 Your agents come back online within 30 seconds of payment confirmation, automatically.

 Not currently.
-The relay infrastructure (web app, Redis, database) runs on RemoteAgent’s managed stack.
-However, the relay is designed to be transparent — it does not inspect your code or store sensitive data beyond a prompt preview.
-The agent package itself is open source and runs entirely on your machine.Self-hosting support may be added in the future.
+The relay infrastructure runs on RemoteAgent.CHAT’s managed stack.
+The relay is designed to be transparent — it does not inspect your code or store sensitive data beyond a prompt preview.
+The agent package itself runs entirely on your machine.

-remoteagent start
+remoteagent reinstall

-Updates to the agent package are backward-compatible.
 Your existing config files and paired agents continue to work after an update.

-RemoteAgent stores:
+RemoteAgent.CHAT stores:

-• Your Telegram user ID and username (from the Telegram Login Widget)
+• Your Telegram user ID and username

-• Your plan and billing status (from Stripe)
+• Your plan and billing status

 • Session records: start time, end time, status, and the first 200 characters of your prompt

-RemoteAgent does not store:
+RemoteAgent.CHAT does not store:

 • Your API keys